Walk to run fitness plan

 What to expect

-|Low intensity||No hard breathing, you’re able to talk and sing easily.|
+Low intensity: No hard breathing, you’re able to talk and sing easily.

-|Moderate intensity||Puffing slightly, you’re able to have a conversation, but not sing.|
+Moderate intensity: Puffing slightly, you’re able to have a conversation, but not sing.

-|High intensity||You’re huffing and puffing, and only able to talk briefly.|
+High intensity: You’re huffing and puffing, and only able to talk briefly.

 Warm up and cool down

 Remember to warm up for 5 minutes before every session by starting off at a slower pace or lighter intensity.
 To cool down after the session, do a range of static stretches (hold still at the point of mild discomfort for 10-30 seconds) for 5 minutes.
-Ideal stretches include quad stretches for the front of the thigh, hamstring stretches for the back of the thigh and calf muscles, and abductor stretches for the outer thigh and bottom.
+Ideal stretches include quad stretches for the front of the thigh, hamstring stretches for the back of the thigh and calf muscles, and abductor stretches for the outer thigh and glutes.

-Ways to keep motivated and on track
+Ways to keep motivated

 - Use the last day of each week to reward yourself for what you have achieved.
-Maybe treat yourself to a sleep in or take time out to flick through the latest Weight Watchers magazine.

 - Take time to focus on changes as you progress through the weeks.
 Do you feel fitter?
 Has your mood improved?
 Are the scales shifting in the right direction?